Find Grad Schools

 46 Yearly Graduations

 The 19th most popular school in the country for nursing majors who are seeking their graduate certificate is Ursuline College.
 Each year, around 1,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $35,310 per year, while in-state graduate students, on average, pay $22,320 per year.
-The nursing program at Ursuline College awarded 46 graduate certificates during the 2020-2021 school year.
-Of these students, 98% were women and 33% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $36,390 per year, while in-state graduate students, on average, pay $22,320 per year.
+During the most recent year for which we have data, 46 people received their graduate certificate in nursing from Ursuline College.
+About 89% of this group were women, and 45% were students from an underrepresented racial-ethnic group.

 #20